shurtugalGH/nixos-and-flakes-book-de/docs/de/development/intro.md

 }
 ```

-With the above configuration, `nix develop` will enter the REPL environment of nushell.
+Mit der obigen Konfiguration wird `nix develop` die REPL-Umgebung von nushell betreten.

-## Creating a Development Environment with `pkgs.runCommand`
+## Eine Entwicklungsumgebung mit `pkgs.runCommand` erstellen

-The derivation created by `pkgs.mkShell` cannot be used directly, but must be accessed via
-`nix develop`.
+Die mit `pkgs.mkshell` erstellte Abwandlung kann nicht direkt benutzt werden, sie muss mittels `nix develop` betreten werden.

-It is actually possible to create a shell wrapper containing the required packages via
-`pkgs.stdenv.mkDerivation`, which can then be run directly into the environment by
+It is actually possible to create a shell wrapper containing the required packages via `pkgs.stdenv.mkDerivation`, which can then be run directly into the environment by
 executing the wrapper.

-Using `mkDerivation` directly is a bit cumbersome, and Nixpkgs provides some simpler
-functions to help us create such wrappers, such as `pkgs.runCommand`.
+Using `mkDerivation` directly is a bit cumbersome, and Nixpkgs provides some simpler functions to help us create such wrappers, such as `pkgs.runCommand`.

-Example:
+Beispiel:

 ```nix
 {